k4sth4/lsass-dump/README.md

 ### Using Pypykatz

-Now we get that lsass.dmp file to our attacking machine and exctract the hashes using pypykatz.
+After downloading that lsass.dmp file to our attacking machine, now we can exctract the hashes using pypykatz.
 ```markdown
 pypykatz lsa minidump lsass.dmp
 ```